cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - https://github.com/dotnet/efcore/issues/14257 - Saving an Entity with an IPoint with Ordinates.XYZ in SpatiaLite throws an exception #14257 - reported in 2018 but still open...
  - https://github.com/dotnet/efcore/issues/14561 - Too many db operations and Spatialite crashes taking down entire program - in debug crashes the process with no information!

+4/10/2020
+Found an error where I was checking that Photo file names were unique but not slugs - when an image was imported with the same title but a different filename the same folder was used for both pictures - which is not the design and is not going to work in the current setup.
+Improved the slug checking and added it to other content types also.

+Added a check that filenames are unique.

 4/9/2020
 Image and Photos can now start content from files and starting multiple files is supported - changes for this included option for an initial image in the editor and new code in the Action List.